billsix/modelviewprojection/docs/intro.rst

 ^^^^^^^^

-This book uses "mistake-driven-development"; instead of listing math formulae in their final form, instead this book incrementally shows, via working code, how to build complex graphics applications, making mistakes along the way, and then fixing the mistakes.
+This book uses "mistake-driven-development"; instead of listing math formulae in their final form, this book incrementally shows, via working code, how to build complex graphics applications, making mistakes along the way, and then fixing the mistakes.

-Thoughout the book, I show how to place objects in space, how to draw objects relative to other objects, how to add a camera which moves over time based on user input, and how to transform all the objects into the 2D pixel coordinates of the computer screen.
+Thoughout the book, you will learn how to place objects in space, how to draw objects relative to other objects, how to add a camera which moves over time based on user input, and how to transform all the objects into the 2D pixel coordinates of the computer screen.